Thursday, 29 May 2014

 Moral of the story:-

-that even the smallest piece of information that may sound completely irrelevant
+What I have tried to learn from this is that even the smallest piece of information that may sound completely irrelevant at first, might end up providing a lot more useful information.

-tradition of writing history back then because of lack of familiarity with scripts in our most of rural parts.
-Despite all this, our elders/ancestors had tried
+Since, we did not have the tradition of writing history back then because of lack of familiarity with scripts in our most of rural parts.
+Despite all this, our elders/ancestors had tried their best to keep the history alive through stories like these.

 During its passage from one generation to another, often new elements get added to it and some parts might get distorted or forgotten but still that story should not be discarded simply on its face value (as i was trying to do).
 After all we are left with only that story and it might still have a lot of elements of truth in it.

-generation to put this dwindling and long kept alive oral history bank into a written format
+Now it is up to the educated (at least script familiar) generation to put this dwindling and long kept alive oral history bank into a written format and who knows maybe, we might end up finding something as interesting as this long forgotten custom hedge.